okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-returned-from-okta/add-custom-claim/index.md

     * **Include in token type** &mdash; if you are creating a claim for an ID token, select **ID Token** (for OpenID Connect).
 You can then define whether you want the claim included only when requested or always included.
 For this example, select **Always**.
     If you are creating a claim for an access token, leave **Access Token** (for OAuth 2.0) selected.
     * **Value type** &mdash; select whether you want to define the claim by a **Groups** filter or by an **Expression** written in Okta Expression Language.
 For this example, select **Expression**.
-    * **Value** &mdash; this option appears if you chose **Expression**.
+    * **Value** &mdash; this option appears if you choose **Expression**.
 Use Okta Expression Language syntax to generate values derived from attributes in Universal Directory and app profiles.
 For the ID token example, we use `user.preferredLanguage` and for the access token example, we use `user.secondEmail`.
-These are referencing an Okta user profile attribute.
+These reference an Okta user profile attribute.

       * See [Okta Expression Language](/docs/reference/okta-expression-language).
       * See [Expressions for OAuth2/OIDC custom claims](/docs/reference/okta-expression-language/#expressions-for-oauth2-oidc-custom-claims) for custom claim-specific expressions.